matthewoden/LambdaOnTheLoop/README.md

 $ npm install
 $ webpack
 ```
 This will clone the repo, install your dependancies, and compile the source.
 But (currently) the method doesn't run locally.
 Mocking up an AWS event/context handler is on the list.
+Until then, you'll have to upload the file to your AWS account, and test within the service.

 ## Roadmap
 - Remove Caching.
 AWS is purely functional.
 Caching layers belong elsewhere.